Disclosure: This post contains affiliate links see our disclosure policy for more information.

-Spring is my favourite time of year for starting afresh.
-I always set some time aside this time of year to have a good old Spring clean of our finances.
-It’s the perfect time to make sure your money is doing exactly what you want it to.
+Spring is the perfect time to start afresh and clear out the clutter and cobwebs, it’s also a great time to sort your finances out too.
+Every April I purposely set some time aside to have a good old Spring clean of our finances.
+The new financial year is the ideal time to make sure your money is doing exactly what you want it to.

 I thought I would share with you the steps I follow to make sure I’m making the maximum savings for our family.
 Once I’ve completed this process I can then make a plan for the financial year ahead.